shekharsingh/hackathon-WIT/README.md

 - Step 1-6 is currently complete
 - Steps 7-9 to be futurisitic and planned in near future.

-Extensible futuristic solution
+- Extensible futuristic solution
-Plans to integrate Groceries as part of the app Leverage Environment friendly farming practices and live sessions Share canceled orders or produce to the nearest needy.
+- Plans to integrate Groceries as part of the app
+- Leverage Environment friendly farming practices and live sessions
+- Share canceled orders or produce to the nearest needy.
-Lend loans to needy farmers with the community sharing corpus. orpus to be used for sponsoring education of farmers kids till they stabilize as they start with CFG app.
+- Lend loans to needy farmers with the community sharing corpus.
+- Corpus to be used for sponsoring education of farmers kids till they stabilize as they start with CFG app.

 Advantages/ and Disadvantages
-Limited / no middleman looting farmers anymore.
+- Limited / no middleman looting farmers anymore.
-Farmers will be able to determine the cost
+- Farmers will be able to determine the cost
-Best farming practices for sustainable living and greater food chain ability for future generation Right cost for right produce
+- Best farming practices for sustainable living and greater food chain ability for future generation
+- Right cost for right produce

 ## Getting started
 https://github.com/shekharsingh/hackathon-WIT

-User
+Producer
 - acc_create.py : creates account for a user based on AI interface TODO - user face data to be used for unique key and id for rest of the database
 - update_product_data.py : update the database with product details and pricing what user wants to sell.py :
     TODO - Add Face data to login automatically and pull the db for particular users Open camera app to record and upload video Classify
 - fruitclassify.py - model to learn and classify fruits
     TODO - not saving models
 - fruit_transfer_learning.py - model to classify fruit.
 Saves model
     TODO -  accuracy less than 90%
 - fruits_model.h5 - saved model
 - dataset - dataset for fruits from kaggle ObjectExtract
 - objDetect.py - extract objects from the image
     TODO - use same for different frames of Video
 - mask_rcnn_coco.h5 - model to get objects
 - Input.jpg - example
 - Output.jpg - find and tag all objects in the picture segmented_object_X.jpg - extract objects and saves

 ## Live demo